MarketMakerLite/MarketMakerLite/README.md

-### Hi there 👋 we're Market Maker Lite and we're inventing the modern investment research platform
+### Hi there 👋 we're Market Maker Lite and we're developing a modern investment research platform

 <!--